TDStrasser/KookaBlockly-Reference/docs/source/logging.rst

 During experiments, data is collected over time from instruments comprising sensors.
 These data are stored in a CSV file at time intervals as above.

-When the experiment is finished, the data can be retrieved from the CSV file stored on the Kookaberry using a computer to perform analysis of the results.
+When the experiment is finished, the data can be retrieved from the CSV file stored on the **Kookaberry** using a computer to perform analysis of the results.
 CSV text data is most commonly used to draw graphs of the data values over time using a spreadsheet program.

-These blocks provide a facility for writing data into files on the Kookaberry.
+These blocks provide a facility for writing data into files on the **Kookaberry**.

 .. figure:: images/logging-palette.png
    :width: 300